PAUL34913/building-with-tests/README.md

 - At the end of the sequence, increment score and add another turn
 - If moves do not match, display alert and start new game

+**Additional Testing**

+- What if the player clicks a button before the game has started?
+- What if the players clicks a button during the sequence?
+- Set another value in the game state.
+- Create a new key called turnInProgress that can be true or false.

 ## Changelog

 21/01/22